slerman12/BrokenWisdoms-V3-in-progress/2-Opposing-Views/Medical-Malpractices-3.2.md

 By the time of [Hospitlization 3](8-Holy-Faith.md#comedic-aside-sexier-moments-during-chenliang-advising) (the one previous to the geriatric unit), I was on a mostly-steak-only diet since at least as far back as June, 2020 (with wild-caught salmon as well), which I remember since at that time I was working on my Taylor-CAM paper, but probably back to May or April.

-See [here](4-Faith.md#mikhaila-peterson) for where I'd initially heard of this diet from.
-Specifically, the diet I heard of and read about was "beef-only."
+See [here](2-Opposing-Views/Medical-Malpractices-2.md#jordan-peterson) for where I'd initially heard of this diet from, Jordan Peterson's daughter, Michaela Fuller.
+Specifically, the diet I heard of from her and read about was the "beef-only" diet or "carnivore," and for her consisted mostly of high-end steak.

 The first month of that diet included many unwanted but temporary and [expected](https://carnivoresnax.com/blogs/articles/side-effects-of-carnivore-diet?srsltid=AfmBOooxOb6gWQrauNAH3Eqc9rI2AqqSU61Tp1dTbRSRpzqtyBlfsMFP) physical symptoms.